 GPS Model

 The last evaluation of the value of the MDC method utilized GPS data collected while driving along a road with speed limit of 60 mph.
-The data was collected with a VC4000 Unit produced by Vericom Computers, Inc, at a frequency rate of 10 Hz.
+The data was collected with a VC4000 Unit produced by Vericom Computers, Inc., at a frequency rate of 10 Hz.
 It should be noted that using single-trip GPS data with L1-rated accuracy provides a nominal error estimate of 1.981 m per data point [28], and therefore was the least accurate and smallest dataset evaluated.
 Nonetheless, applying the MDC method to identify the lane centerline coordinates demonstrated the power of this method in modeling road geometries, as shown in Figure 20, Figure 21, and Figure 22.
-It is expected that with larger datasets from multiple vehicle trips, highly-precise lane centerline data may be identified even using GPS without differential accuracy estimates.
+It is expected that with larger datasets from multiple vehicle trips, highly precise lane centerline data may be identified even using GPS without differential accuracy estimates.